 To be sure, the extremely photogenic round temple of Tholos is a thing of beauty.
 Originally constructed around 360 BC, it was built to some now-unknown goddess.
 The site itself is special – a shrine of some sorts has stood on this exact spot since the very earliest days of the Mycenaean civilization.

 The ruins of the ancient Delphi Gymnasium run parallel to the road (just downhill) and are between the Sanctuary of Athena Pronaia and the main archaeological site.
 Here athletes trained for the Pythian Games and you can still explore.
 Unfortunately for us, this site was closed for excavations during our visit.

 A final note: Most visitors blow through this area pretty quickly.
 About 100 meters to the east of the Athena Pronaia is a road that turns to the south (downhill).
 If you follow that road for about 1 kilometer, you’ll come on some ancient Roman ruins on the right side.
 Specifically, an ancient Roman sarcophagi site.
-It’s not overly impressive, but it is old and is something most visitors to Delphi overlook.
+It’s not overly impressive, but it is old and is something most visitors overlook.

 How To Get to Delphi, Greece

 Getting to Delphi is part of the fun.
 Where is Delphi?
 It is located about 75 miles (as the crow flies) north and west of Athens on the south side of Mount Parnassus in southern Greece.
 Unfortunately, due to mountains, it is a distance of about 110 miles driving.